|

 Campbelltown Public Forum Saturday 25th June 2011

-to discuss concerns about coal seam gas mining in the Camden Area and AGL’s proposal to extend the Camden Gas Project (CGP) into the Scenic Hills of Campbelltown and Camden in the Sydney Metropolitan Area.
+A Public Forum was held on Saturday the 25th June to discuss concerns about coal seam gas mining in the Camden Area and AGL’s proposal to extend the Camden Gas Project (CGP) into the Scenic Hills of Campbelltown and Camden in the Sydney Metropolitan Area.
 The Forum was convened for the local community by Greens MLC Jeremy Buckingham in association with SHA.

 Read Highlights: Campbelltown Public Forum